Central Bar bombing: The bombing

-Henry MacDonald and Jack Holland said that it seemed the attack was in revenge for the killing of Trainor two weeks earlier.
+Henry MacDonald and Jack Holland said that it seemed the attack was in revenge for the killing of IRSP member Ronald Trainor two weeks earlier by the UVF.

 On 31 December (New Year's Eve) 1975 an INLA unit planted a time bomb in a duffel bag in the Central Bar pub in the mainly Protestant town of Gilford near Portadown.

-The bomb went off at around 21:00.
+The bomb, which contained 5–10 pounds of explosives, went off at around 21:10.
+A customer walked inside the bar where he saw the cylinder shape bomb in the hall of the pub & alerted people to the danger, most of the customers were in the lounge area of the pub and it went off almost instantly as the customer shouted the warning.
 The explosion killed three Protestant civilians, Richard Beattie (44), William Scott (28) and Sylvia McCullough (31) who died of her injuries the day after.
-Around 30 people were injured in the bombing and were taken to the Craigavon Area Hospital by ambulances.
+25 other people were injured in the bombing, two of them seriously and were taken to the Craigavon Area Hospital by ambulances.
+The pub itself suffered severe structural damage, especially to the front wall of the building.